theory/justatheory/content/posts/theory.pm/privacy-shield.md

 * The NSA can continue to bulk collect EU citizen data.
 * That data may be shared with other agencies in the US government.
-* Said collection must fall under six allowed case, one of wich is undefined "counter-terrorism" purposes.
+* Said collection must fall under six allowed case, one of which is undefined "counter-terrorism" purposes.
 No one ever abused *that* kind of thing before.
 * The US claims there is no more bulk surveillance, except that there is under those six cases.